FAQs

 Do you offer ‘taster’ workshops?

-To assist coaches who would like to get a sense of whether they would like to deepen their interest in systemic coaching and constellations we offer introductory one-day workshops for L&OD professionals, in house HR leaders and coaches, leaders and executives interested in this approach.
+To assist coaches who would like to get a sense of whether they would like to deepen their interest in systemic coaching and constellations we are often invited to facilitate introductory workshops for L&OD professionals, in house HR leaders and coaches, leaders and executives interested in this approach.
+See our diary page for dates.

 How could I train in systemic coaching and constellations?